 If you've been waiting for your sign, this is it.

 You know what you do.
 You make great work.
 You change the world.
 But translating those creative concepts into a business plan often poses a challenge.
 The On-Ramp Creative Entrepreneur Accelerator will support your efforts to gain clarity around your business purpose.
-And that, of course, will support your business growth and creative growth as well.
+And that, of course, will support your business and creative growth as well.

 - About the Program